cisagov/get.gov/pages/help/help_account-management.md

 ### If you delete your Login.gov account

-If you don’t have access to your Login.gov authentication methods, you may be advised to [delete your Login.gov account](https://www.login.gov/help/manage-your-account/delete-your-account/){.usa-link--external}.
+If you don’t have access to your [Login.gov authentication methods](https://login.gov/help/get-started/authentication-methods/){.usa-link--external}, you may be advised to [delete your Login.gov account](https://www.login.gov/help/manage-your-account/delete-your-account/){.usa-link--external}.
 This will cause you to lose access to your domains.
 To regain access to your domains, create a new Login.gov account and then email help@get.gov using your registrar email address.

 ## Change your password